 Discovering the Mentor Within

 Organizations worldwide are realizing the value of mentoring.
 They are investing time, money and resources into creating cultures that embrace these important developmental relationships.
 Mentoring partnerships vary based on the developmental needs of the employee.
-These relationships can be content focused (sharing knowledge or teaching skills that may be needed) or process focused (creating an environment to shift thinking and develop new ideas and behaviors.)
+These relationships can be content focused (sharing knowledge or teaching skills that may be needed) or process focused (creating an environment to shift thinking and develop new ideas and behaviors).Discovering the Mentor Within

 - Creates a supportive environment to transfer knowledge from one individual to another.

 - Enhances the culture of continuous learning and growth where people can live and work to their full potential.

 - Offers mentors the personal satisfaction of "giving back" to the organization and passing along their legacy.